 The internationally renowned speakers highlighted that the time to eradicate corruption is now.
-Frank Vogl, co-founder of TI, opened the summer school with the words:
+Frank Vogl, the co-founder of TI, opened the summer school with the words:

-with a generational change of the people in charge in Eastern Europe, behaviour has a chance to change as well - now is the time to tackle corruption.
+With a generational change of the people in charge in Eastern Europe, behaviour has a chance to change as well - now is the time to tackle corruption.

-The programme focused on corruption in all sectors including education, security and sports and emphasised prerequisites which are necessary to successfully tackling corruption in any of these fields, such as good whistle-blower protection laws, access to information and the will of the political elite to improve transparency.
+The programme focused on corruption in all sectors including education, security and sports and emphasised prerequisites which are necessary to successfully tackle corruption in any of these fields, such as good whistle-blower protection laws, access to information and the will of the political elite to improve transparency.

 Several experts underlined the importance of the fight against corruption in education.
 According to Boris Divjak, director of the U4 Anti-Corruption Resource Centre,

-It was a very rich week, in which I learned a lot about the ambitious initiatives being undertaken by fellow participants from all over the world, as well as deepened my knowledge of tools to fight corruption".
+It was a very rich week, in which I learned a lot about the ambitious initiatives being undertaken by fellow participants from all over the world, as well as deepened my knowledge of tools to fight corruption.